 Since the technology is going to develop further, the devices are getting smaller and have a high power density.
-Due to the device’s size and power, the thermal management is a hot issue in the microelectronics industry.
-Conventional air cooling methods are ineffective at the high heat fluxes (Up to 100 W/cm^2).
-For that reason, many researchers are interested in the phase change heat transfer such as thin-film evaporation in thermal management of microelectronics devices.
-Using the high latent heat of vaporization, heat transfer rate increases with small temperature difference.
+Due to the device’s size and power, the devices have the high heat flux above 100 W/cm2.
+To handle the high heat fluxes devices, many researchers are interested in the phase change based heat transfer such as thin-film evaporation in thermal management of microelectronics devices.
+The thin film evaporation relies on the phase-change of a thin liquid film ( < 2 μm ) from the liquid–vapor interface of an extended meniscus near the three phase contact line.
+The thin film evaporation provides high heat transfer rate due to low thermal resistance.

-MEL designs the various wick material and structures to increase heat transfer rate, capillary performance such as dual height superhydrophilic micropost.
+MEL designs the various wick structures to improve the heat transfer rate and capillary performance such as dual height superhydrophilic micropost.